Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Experimental Setup

 \section{Experimental Setup}

+In this section, we describe how we train and evaluate \textsc{Zatom-1}'s performance for generative modeling and representation learning of 3D molecules and materials.
+Additionally, we discuss the representative baselines against which we comprehensively compare \textsc{Zatom-1}.

-\textbf{Datasets.} Following \citet{joshi2025allatom}, we train models on periodic materials from MP20 and non-periodic molecules from QM9 for our generative pretraining experiments.
+\textbf{Datasets.} To fairly compare \textsc{Zatom-1} to previous methods \citep{joshi2025allatom}, we train models on periodic materials from MP20 and non-periodic molecules from QM9 for our baseline generative pretraining experiments.
 MP20 \citep{xie2022crystal} is a collection of 45,231 metastable crystal structures from the Materials Project \citep{jain2013commentary}, with up to 20 atoms in each material's unit cell spanning 89 different atom/element types.
 QM9 \citep{wu2018moleculenet} is comprised of 130,000 stable small molecules with up to 9 heavy atoms (C, N, O, F) along with hydrogens.
 To ensure fair comparisons, we split the data according to prior work \citep{xie2022crystal, hoogeboom2022equivariant}.
-Additionally, we report generative pretraining results for GEOM-Drugs \citep{axelrod2022geom}, a collection of 430,000 large molecules containing up to 180 atoms, following the benchmarking setup of \citet{vignac2023midi}.
-Lastly, in Appendix \ref{appendix:additional_results}, we employ the QMOF dataset of 14,000 metal-organic framework (MOF) structures \citep{rosen2021machine} after removing structures containing more than 150 atoms, following \citet{joshi2025allatom}.
+Additionally, we report generative pretraining results for GEOM-Drugs \citep{axelrod2022geom}, a collection of 430,000 large molecules with up to 180 atoms, following past benchmarking conventions \citep{vignac2023midi, joshi2025allatom}.
+In Table \ref{appendix:table:mof_generation_results} of Appendix \ref{appendix:additional_results}, we also employ the QMOF dataset of 14,000 metal-organic framework (MOF) structures \citep{rosen2021machine} after removing structures with more than 150 atoms \citep{joshi2025allatom}.

 For predictive finetuning, we use the QM9 and Matbench datasets, the latter supporting several fundamental property prediction tasks in materials science \citep{dunn2020benchmarking}.
-Further, in Appendix \ref{appendix:additional_results}, we adopt the OMol25 (4M) \citep{levine2025open} and MPtrj \citep{deng2023chgnet} datasets for molecule and materials energy and force prediction, respectively.
+Further, in Table \ref{appendix:table:mptrj_omol25_finetuned_mlip_results} of Appendix \ref{appendix:additional_results}, we adopt the OMol25 (4M) \citep{levine2025open} and MPtrj \citep{deng2023chgnet} datasets for molecule and material energy and force prediction, respectively.
 Data splits follow prior work for fair evaluation \citep{liao2023equiformer, dunn2020benchmarking, levine2025open, deng2023chgnet}.
+Notably, we are also the \textit{first} to adopt OMol25 (4M) for \textit{larger-scale} generative pretraining experiments.